Checking Access…

 A mirror helps children see their own expressions, but you can also play face-to-face, use a pretend mirror, or copy feelings with a puppet or stuffed animal.

-Feelings Mirror Game is a simple emotion-recognition activity for toddlers and preschoolers.
-Children copy facial expressions, name feelings, build empathy, and practice emotional vocabulary through playful mirror time.
+Feelings Mirror Game is a simple social-emotional activity that helps toddlers and preschoolers recognize emotions, copy facial expressions, build empathy, and practice naming feelings in a playful, low-pressure way.